comrade-palitos/theory/against-bernsteinism.md

 -**Eduard Bernstein**, "Evolutionary Socialism", *Sec.2b*

-Al-Din and Bernstein are in agreement in the belief that the middle class will thrive as capitalism develops onward.
+Al-Din and Bernstein are in agreement in the belief that the middle class should thrive as capitalism develops onward.
 They differ only in the manner that they reckon with the existence of monopolies in the world as we know it.
 Bernstein, through pure delusion and will, managed to convince himself that monopolies were not growing in power in 1899.
 Al-Din, on the other hand, recognizes the presence of monopolies of many character, but insists this to be the result of an unnatural intereference in capitalism that would not occur otherwise.

 Fortunately, Lenin responds to both cases, at once, clearly asserting the tendency towards monopoly, and eventually imperialism, is an *innate* property of capitalism that cannot be stopped, only delayed.
 He states that both in the tarif-protected Germany and free-market Britain, monopoly was created as a natural result of capitalist concentration.